 to talk shop and pick each others brains.

 Without exception, my peers all tell me that, over the years, they’ve picked up one or two stories this way.
 It seems that occasionally the editor has had his or her memory jolted about the pitch, and then accepted it for publication.
 But it doesn’t happen often.

 I’ve never bothered following up on my queries because I sell 90% of my pitches the first time around.
-While most good freelance travel writers consider themselves lucky to get 25% of their stories accepted for publication, I have 90% of my queries accepted for publication on the first go around.
+Most good freelance travel writers consider themselves lucky to get 25% - 40% of their stories accepted for publication.

 I believe my high acceptance “hit” rate by magazine editors comes from doing a number of things thoroughly rather than just doing one thing.